hos6236/hos6236.github.io/_posts/2017-09-19-qtlMapping.md

 ### Standard (or Simple) Interval Mapping (IM)

-SIM method allows systematically go through the genome in search of QTLs.
-Statistically, it is an extension of the analysis of each single marker, allowing analysis at intervals.
-The computational and statistical implementation proposed by [Haley and Knott (1992)](http://www.nature.com/hdy/journal/v69/n4/abs/hdy1992131a.html?foxtrotcallback=true) and [Martinez and Curnow (1992)](https://link.springer.com/article/10.1007/BF00222330), at the same year, became popular in the literature since they described a fast approximation of the ordinary least square (OLS) method for mapping QTLs.
+IM method allows systematically go through the genome in search of QTLs.
+Statistically, it is an extension of the analysis of each single marker, allowing analysis at intervals across the linkage groups.
+The computational and statistical implementation proposed by [Haley and Knott (1992)](http://www.nature.com/hdy/journal/v69/n4/abs/hdy1992131a.html?foxtrotcallback=true) and [Martinez and Curnow (1992)](https://link.springer.com/article/10.1007/BF00222330), at the same year, became popular in the literature since they described a fast approximation of the ordinary least square (OLS) method.

 Advantages:
 1. Inference about the QTL position.